qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 DSL are useful when:

 - It's high in abstraction level.
 It can work by some simple straightforward configurations.
 - New requirements mostly follow the abstration.
-No need to break the assumptions and default behaviors of abstraction.
+Doesn't break the assumptions of abstraction.
+Doesn't require customizing inner default behaviors.

-Allowing the user to configure it via UI (no-code platform) is also often appropriate when it's simple to use and is in high abstraction level.
-The low-abstraction-level config UI is only usable by developers while being less convenient than just coding.
+About visual DSL: There are node-based visual DSL (e.g. UE blueprint, Blender nodes).
+When most requirements can be satisfied by few nodes it's useful.
+But for complex novel requirements it will require many nodes and messy connections, which is often harder to maintain than code.

 ### Replace calls with data